open-horizon/SDO-support/README.md

    export SDO_MFG_IMAGE_TAG=1.2.3   # using the docker image you are still working on
    # this will speed repetitive testing, because it will leave the mfg containers running if they haven't changed
    export SDO_SAMPLE_MFG_KEEP_SVCS=true
-   # when curling simulate-mfg.sh use the master branch instead of the stable tag
+   # when curling simulate-mfg.sh use the master branch instead of the 1.8 tag
    ```

 - In [Import the Ownership Voucher](#import-voucher) set: (nothing special so far)